eafit-apolo/apolo-users/docs/source/software/applications/bayescan/bayescan-2.1/index.rst

 Usage
 -----
-In the follwing example we will run a test included in the soruce code of **BayeSacan**.
+In the following example we will run a test included in the source code of **BayeSacan**.
 Note that we are using one single compute-node, with 16 threads.

 .. literalinclude:: src/bayescan_run.sh